Bonnieau/RepData_PeerAssessment1/PA1_template.md

 #### The total number of rows with missing value is 2304

-### Filling all the missing steps with the mean of the 5 minutes interval
+### Filling all the missing data
+#### Here use the strategy to fill the missing data with the mean of the 5 minutes interval

 ```r
 # create a new dataset from the old dataset